RhysU/states/README.md

 Pennsylvania could be replaced with Massachusetts/Rhode Island.
 Or you could include states heading down towards Washington.
-Or you could start drawing random samples of states and see if California somehow looks like an outlier.
+Or you could start drawing random samples of states constrained to be +/- X million people then see if California somehow looks like an outlier.
+Etc.

 Anyhow, to conclude, California's a big economy.
 But it's not (at least superficially) outsized relative to other parts of the United States